-With fish holding generally shallower, it’s a good chance to drop the bow-mount and fish them a bit like bass, at least to a point.
+With the walleye holding generally shallower, it’s a good chance to drop the bow-mount and fish them a bit like bass, at least to a point.
 Main lake shorelines, especially with twists, turns, and larger features like points can be great places to start the hunt.
-As are some nice flats with quality weed growth that’s just starting to peek from the gradually warming lake-bottom.
+As are some nice flats with quality weed growth that’s just starting to peek from the gradually warming lake bottom.
 While it’s true that the sun-exposed northern shorelines tend to warm fastest, they’re not the only places that hold walleyes.
 Think about where you were catching them during the ice season, and follow a natural path shore-ward to get a hint as to where they may butt up closer to land.

 Jigs – You’re not surprised are you?
 Could there be a better bait delivery method?
 You can pitch and cast, hop, skip, drag, troll, and finesse your way to shallow walleye bites.
-If you’re looking for a short-shank jig to thread on a simple fathead, the Northland Fireball has caught more walleyes than any other.
+If you’re looking for a short-shank jig to thread on a simple fathead, the Northland Fire-Ball jig has caught more walleyes than any other.
 There’s a convenient second tie-eye for you to clasp a stinger hook onto as well, making it a great option for short striking fish.

-Crankbaits – The new Northland Rumble Series has two baits in the lineup that will be perfect for opener, and really serve dual threat as casting and trolling baits alike.
+Crankbaits – The new Northland Rumble Series has two crankbaits in the lineup that will be perfect for the opener and really serve dual threat as casting and trolling baits alike.
 The first is the Rumble Shiner, which mimics adult shiners known to be in the shallows spawning during this time of the year.
 For covering large flats and open shallow areas, cast and make long pulls with pauses mixed in.
 The slowly rising balsa action makes this a tough bait to resist as walleyes roam these flats in search of large minnows.

-So there you have it, three patterns to get you bit in early May no matter the conditions or water temperatures.
+So there you have it, three walleye fishing patterns to get you bit in early May no matter the conditions or water temperatures.
 As a general rule, if it’s ridiculously cold to dip your hands in a minnow bucket, you should likely be using them.
 At the same time, don’t be afraid to get aggressive and let the fish tell you if they’re not buying it.
 You can always scale back and slow down, but without trying the faster approaches, you may never know what you missed.